 - All students attending college, including minors, are protected under FERPA.

 - A student may choose to designate a person to have Representative Authority.
 That named person may act on behalf of the student in a limited scope for education purposes only.

 The Solomon Amendment, 10 U.S.C. § 983 (b)(2)(A)(B), requires the Alamo Colleges District to provide the following information about students who are age 17 or older, upon request, to representatives of the Department of Defense for military recruiting purposes: name, addresses, telephone listings, date and place of birth, academic majors, degrees received, and the most recent educational institution in which the student enrolled.

 Notification of Rights under FERPA

-A student who wants the college to amend a record should write to the college official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask the Alamo Colleges District to amend a record should write to the Alamo Colleges District’s official responsible for the record, clearly identify the part of the record the student wants to change, and specify why it should be changed.

-- The right to provide written consent before the college discloses personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to provide written consent before the Alamo Colleges District discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college or university to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Alamo Colleges District or university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: